 How Can I Help My Child?

-To save your child from falling victim to radicalisation, you need to pay attention to changes in their behaviour and monitor the people and topics they follow on the internet and the world out there.
+To save your child from falling victim to radicalisation, you need to pay attention to changes in their behaviour.
+Stay involved in your teen’s life and monitor the people and topics they follow on the internet and the world out there.
 You can save your child from destructive beliefs with timely guidance and attention.
-If you don’t feel able to help your child, in that case, seeking professional help is required.
+If you don’t feel able to help your child, it’s important to seek professional help.

 Other Social Issues Among Teenagers in the Age of the Internet